-DGR 611 Contextual Design Research I DGR 612 Contextual Design Research II
+DGR 611 Contextual Design Research I

 Contextual Design Research I and II introduce the methods, tools, and techniques of research that are relevant to designing with people in mind for product, experience, space, or service.
 The methods and tools fall in the categories of "what people say," "what people do," and "what people need."
-Contextual Design Research I and II is primarily lecture-based, but also includes a variety of hands-on learning activities that are applicable at all points along the design process.
+Contextual Design Research I and II will be primarily lecture-based, but will also include a variety of hands-on learning activities that are applicable at all points along the design process.
 This course is structured around the graduate studio projects.
 Open to graduate students only.